-Coffee is a very versatile brew and is made and served in a plethora of ways all over the world.
+We know that coffee is a very versatile brew and is made and served in a plethora of ways all over the world.
 In the West, espresso shots are the key elements of coffee drinks like cappuccinos and lattes.
 In the Middle East, in Turkey, coffee or kahve is brewed in a stove pot and served in little cups.
-However, winter nights are synonymous with cups of whipped coffee in the Indian Sub-continent, which comprises Pakistan, India, and Bangladesh.
-A concoction made of instant coffee and full-cream milk.
+However, winter nights are synonymous with cups of whipped coffee in the Indian Sub-continent, which comprises Pakistan, India, and Bangladesh—a concoction made of instant coffee and full-cream milk.

 How Coffee Came to Pakistan